scanhamman/ror1/README.md

 <h3>Summary data and the smm schema</h3>

 The Summary (smm) schema includes a set of persistent tables that summarise various aspects of the ROR dataset.
-It includes records for all versions of the ROR data that have been imported (within each table the initial two fields are the data version and date, allowing easy selection of the summary data for any particular version).
-The summary tables are:
+It includes records for all versions of the ROR data that have been imported (within each table the initial field is the data version, allowing easy selection of the summary data for any particular version).
+To make processing and export easier, many of the summary tables are aggregate, i.e. they hold data about different entities in the same table, because that data has the same structure.
+The tables are:

 <ul>
-<li>version_summary - Gives the number of organisations, and the numbers of records in each of the tables in the ror/src schemas.</li>
+<li>version_summary - Gives the number of organisations, and the numbers of linked entities (names, organisation types, locations, external ids, links, relationships, domains), for a specified version, equivalent to the record numbers in each of the tables in the src schemas when the version is processed.
+It also includes the version date, and the number of days that date represents since 11/04/2024, whern the ROR v2 schema was first published.</li>

+<li>attributes_summary - Entities in the system have categorised attributes, e.g. the various types of name, organisation, relationship, external id and link.
+For each attribute value, this table provides the numbers found, and the percentage this represents of the total attributes of this type, plus the number of organisations with this attribute type, and the percentage this represents of all organisations.
+For names, additional rows are given for 'nacro' or non-acronym names, i.e. labels and aliases together, and also for names (of each type) that are without a language code ('wolc').</li>

+<li>count_distributions - Indicates the numbers and percentage of organisations that are linked to different numbers (counts) of properties.
+This includes the numbers and percentages of organisations with 'n' names, labels, aliases, acronyms, organisational types, locations, external ids, and links, where n varies over whatever count values are found in the dataset.
+For instance, for organisational types n currently varies (January 2025) from 1 to 3, for names, from 1 to 28.</li>

+<li>ranked_distributions - Three ranked distributions are provided: giving the usage of non English languages,  the usage of non-Latin scripts, and the countries listed in locations.
+In each case the numbers for the 25 most common (language / script / country) values are listed, with numbers for remaining languages, scripts and countries rolled up into a 26th 'remaining' entry.
+The percentages each entry represents of the property of interest (non English languages, non Latin scripts and countries other than the US) and the percentage of the 'base set' (names, names and locations respectively) are also provided. </li>

-<li>name_summary - Gives the numbers of total names and of different name types, of different types as a percentage of the whole, and of the numbers and percentage of each type that do not have a language code attached, plus the numbers and percentages of non-acronym and / or non comnpany names without a language code. </li>
+<li>org_type_and_lang_code - For each combination of organisational type and name type, gives the numbers and percentages of names with and without language codes.</li>

-<li>name_lang_code - Gives the numbers and percentage of each type that do not have a language code attached, plus the numbers and percentages of non-acronym and non-acronym-non-comnpany names without a language code. </li>
-<li>name_count_distribution - The numbers and percentage of organisations that have different numbers of names linked to them (multiple rows per ROR version).</li>
-<li>name_label_distribution - The numbers and percentage of organisations that have different numbers of labels linked to them (multiple rows per ROR version).</li>
-<li>name_alias_distribution - The numbers and percentage of organisations that have different numbers of aliases linked to them (multiple rows per ROR version).</li>
-<li>name_acronym_distribution - The numbers and percentage of organisations that have different numbers of acronyms linked to them (multiple rows per ROR version).</li>
-<li>name_ror - The numbers of labels that are designated as the ROR name, labels not so designated, any non-labels designated as the ROR name, the numbers and percentages of English and non English ror names, and the ROR names without language codes, including and excluding company names. </li>
-<li>ne_lang_code_distribution - The numbers and percentages of the 25 most frequently used non-English language codes - the others are grouped together as 'Remaining languages' (multiple rows per ROR version).</li>
-<li>nl_lang_script_distribution - The numbers and percentages of the 25 most frequently used non-Latin script codes - the others are grouped together as 'Remaining scripts' (multiple rows per ROR version).</li></li>
-<li>country_distribution - The numbers and percentages of the 25 most frequently specified countries - the others are grouped together as 'Remaining countries' (multiple rows per ROR version).</li>
-<li>locs_count_distribution - The numbers and percentage of organisations that have different numbers of locations linked to them (multiple rows per ROR version, though very few organisations will ever have more than one location).</li>
-<li>ext_ids_summary - Numbers and percentages of the different external id types, plus numbers and percentages of the organisations that are linked to those types.</li>
-<li>ext_ids_count_distribution - The numbers and percentage of organisations that have different numbers of external ids linked to them (multiple rows per ROR version).</li>
-<li>links_summary - Numbers and percentages of the different link types, plus numbers and percentages of the organisations that posess those link types.</li></li>
-<li>links_count_distribution - The numbers and percentage of organisations that have different numbers of links (multiple rows per ROR version).</li>
-<li>type_summary - The numbers and percentages of each of the different organisational type indicators within the system.</li>
-<li>type_by_orgs_summary - The numbers and percentages of organisations with each of the different organisational type indicators.</li>
-<li>type_count_distribution - The numbers and percentage of organisations that have different numbers of organisational types linked to them (multiple rows per ROR version).</li>
-<li>type_name_lang_code - For each combination of organisational type and name type, the numbers and percentages of names with and without language codes (multiple rows per ROR version).</li>
+<li>org_type_and_relationships - For each combination of organisational type and relationship type, gives the numbers and percentages (of that organisational type) which include that relationship.</li>

-<li>relationships_summary -  The numbers and percentages of each of the different relationship indicators within the system, plus the numbers and percentages of organisations with each of the different relationship types.
-Also includes the numbers and percentage of organisations that have both parents <i>and</i> child links, plus the numbers of any non-reciprocated relationship records. </li>
+<li>singletons - There are a variety of useful measures (currently 16) which do not easily fit into any of the tables listed above.
+They are provided as a table which includes an id and a description for each data point, the number found and where relevant a percentage (both defined in the description).
+The singleton data points include, for instance, the numbers of labels that are designated as the ROR name, labels not so designated, the numbers and percentages of English and non English ror names, and the ROR names without language codes, including and excluding company names.
+They also include the numbers and percentage of organisations that have both parents <i>and</i> child links, i.e. are part of a hierarchy of at least 3 levels, plus the numbers of any non-reciprocated relationship records.</li>
-<li>type_relationship - For each combination of organisational type and relationship type, the numbers and percentages (of that organisational type) which include that relationship. (multiple rows per ROR version)</li>

-The data in the smm schema is also used as the basis of the output text file for any version.

 </ul>

 <h3>Pre-requisites</h3>